vml39/cs3110-dbms/dbms/INSTALL.md

 Testdb tables are buildings, customers, dorms, orders, and students.
 Bigdb tables are customers, icecream, and info

-Queries whose results don't fit in your terminal  window are written to the file displayed after the query is processed
+Queries whose results don't fit in your terminal window are written to the file displayed after the query is processed.
+Tables that contain special characters, such as letters with accents, will not be displayed correctly because characters with accents count for length 2 instead of 1 which messes with computation of row lengths.
+Displaying tables in terminal is meant for only letters in the English language a-zA-Z.

 Examples:
   **In testdb**